parthian-sterlet/antinoise/README.md

 4. required number of found background sequences per one foreground sequence, Rbf (default value 5)
 5. deviation δ of the A/T nucleotide content of a background sequence from that for a foreground sequence, (default value 0.01)
 6. total average number of attempts Na to get background sequences from genome per one foreground sequence (default value 10000)
-7. genome release (hg38, mm10, rn6, zf11, dm6, ce235, at10, gm21, zm73, mp61, sc64 and sch294 for *Homo sapiens, Mus musculus, Rattus norvegicus, Danio rerio, Drosophila melanogaster, Caenorhabditis elegans, Arabidopsis thaliana, Glycine max, Zea mays, Marchantia polymorpha, Saccharomyces cerevisiae* and *Schizosaccharomyces pombe* genomes, respectively)
+7. species and genome release (hg38, mm10, rn6, zf11, dm6, ce235, at10, gm21, zm73, mp61, sc64 and sch294 for *Homo sapiens, Mus musculus, Rattus norvegicus, Danio rerio, Drosophila melanogaster, Caenorhabditis elegans, Arabidopsis thaliana, Glycine max, Zea mays, Marchantia polymorpha, Saccharomyces cerevisiae* and *Schizosaccharomyces pombe* genomes, respectively)
 8. threshold for the fraction of completely processed input sequences allowing to stop calculations (default value 0.99)
 9. output file, additional output table compares the A/T content in the foreground and background sequence sets
 10. output file, additional output table compares the dinucleotide frequencies in the foreground and background sequence sets